-Because Gemini is ruled by Mercury, the planet of communication and connection, this air sign energy can take on a chatty, highly verbal, extra-social shine.
+Because Gemini is ruled by Mercury, the planet of communication and connection, this air-sign energy can take on a chatty, highly verbal, extra-extroverted shine.
 Think about how expressive, how charming, how totally fun and delightful Stevie Nicks always is in her interviews!
 Geminis are intellectually curious and broadly observant of the world and people in it.
 Even if you’re typically more of a thinker than a talker, even if you’re typically someone who hammers out your thoughts before sharing them, in Gemini season, you might feel compelled to think out loud, not to hoard your best ideas but to share them, to connect with other people.

-It’s this bright sociability, this ease in adapting to be comfortable anywhere, that can lead other people to imagine Gemini to be “two-faced” or duplicitous — as though in order to feel so at ease in so many disparate contexts, some kind of fakery or inauthenticity must be involved.
+It’s this bright sociability, this ease in adapting to be comfortable anywhere, that can lead other people to imagine Gemini to be “two-faced” or duplicitous — as though in order to feel so at home in so many disparate contexts, some kind of fakery or inauthenticity must be involved.
 This can manifest in some weirdly strident anti-Gemini sentiment.
 Remember when Lizzo, a Taurus, dedicated a song to every woman who has ever “been victimized” by a Gemini? (“Should I slander Gemini? … You know what?
 Yes.
 Give us a reason to like you, Gemini.”
 Ouch!)
-Like every sign, Gemini has its shadow side, and all of its exciting, magnetic charm can easily be used to selfish, nefarious, or just chaotic ends.
+Like every sign, Gemini has its shadow side, and all of its magnetic charm can easily be used to selfish, nefarious, or just chaotic ends.
 Still, there are so many reasons to love the sign.
 Gemini season has so much to offer!

 In Gemini season, you can let go of the idea that you can only act one way, that you can only be one thing, that you have to choose between all the different sides of yourself.
 In Gemini season, you can recognize that every part of yourself is equally authentic, equally real.
 See Walt Whitman’s classic statement of Gemini intent: “Do I contradict myself? / Very well then I contradict myself, / (I am large, I contain multitudes.)”
 See Agnes Varda’s signature two-toned hair!
 In Gemini season, you can follow your curiosity, and you don’t ever have to be bored.